 Diversity in Medical Education

-In accordance with this institution's historic commitment, women, students interested in careers as generalist physicians, Pennsylvania residents, and those who come from racial populations underrepresented in medicine are particularly encouraged to apply.
+In accordance with this institution's historic commitment, women, students interested in careers as generalist physicians, Pennsylvania residents, and those who come from populations underrepresented in medicine are particularly encouraged to apply.
 Applicants must be U.S. citizens or permanent residents.

 Institute for Women's Health and Leadership

 The Institute for Women's Health and Leadership is the home of the Woman One Award and Scholarship Fund.
 Woman One has the dual purpose of raising medical scholarships for talented underrepresented minority women who intend to serve disadvantaged communities and honoring annually a woman of outstanding leadership.
 Woman One honorees have included Robert Wood Johnson Foundation President and CEO Risa Lavizzo-Mourey and Olympic Gold Medalist Dawn Staley.
 Woman One continues to connect the College of Medicine to the greater Philadelphia community by engaging businesses and foundations in supporting Drexel's diversity initiatives.
 The Scholarship Fund provides $80,000 to each Woman One Scholar over the course of four years of medical school.

 For more information about Diversity, Equity & Inclusion, please contact: